Stowe TetraSki and Snow’Kart

 The Technology that Empowers

-Jack in TetraSkiThe TetraSki represents technology that has finally caught up with our adaptive skiers’ dreams as it offers independent skiing for people with complex physical disabilities due to physical injury or illness.
+The TetraSki represents technology that has caught up with our adaptive skiers’ dreams as it offers independent skiing for people with complex physical disabilities due to physical injury or illness.
 Electric actuators on the TetraSki provide independent turning and speed variability through the use of a joystick or breath control, allowing the skier with limited strength and dexterity to operate the TetraSki safely and with a high degree of performance and independence.
 The TetraSki does not work like a motor to push the skier forward to increase speed.
 The skier’s choice alone determines how fast the ski goes.
+Skiers in both skis the TetraSki and the Snow’Kart generate turns independently, and both are connected to a tether cord linked to the instructor for safety or emergency braking.

 The TetraSki was designed at the University of Utah, built by Tetradapt, and operated by TRAILS Adaptive with early and continued support by the Craig H. Neilsen Foundation.

-Athlete piloting the SnowkartThe Tessier Snow’Kart represent another incredible piece of technology we are offering at Stowe Mountain Resort.
-Ski almost independently on every slope with the Snow’Kart.
-Snow’Kart is designed for people who have lack of strength or coordination in the upper limbs and/or who have limited balance.
+The Tessier Snow’Kart represents another incredible piece of technology we are offering at Stowe Mountain Resort.
+Ski independently with the Snow’Kart, a ski designed for people who may have suffered from a stroke, and have lack of strength or coordination in the upper limbs and/or who have limited balance.
 Thanks to the Easy Drive kit, the Snow’Kart is the only equipment in the world that is able to be controlled with one hand.
+For security and safety reasons, skiers are tethered by an instructor at all times.

 Both skis have a low center of gravity, offering excellent stability on snow.